 The norm of nonintervention is concerned with coercion and interference.
 If the action is designed to prevent a state from doing something it is legally free to do, then it is coercive.
 But if it is a reaction against something illegal, then it could be considered a lawful countermeasure.
 Lawful countermeasures must meet certain requirements: countermeasures must induce the offending state to comply with international law; the state conducting the countermeasure must show that either it has been injured or is acting on behalf of the international community; the state must call upon the offending state to comply with international law before using countermeasures; the use of countermeasures would need to stop once the offending state complies with its obligations; and countermeasures must be proportionate.

-While Lotrionte argues that under these conditions, and assuming Iran was in violation of the NPT and various UN resolutions, Stuxnet could be considered a lawful countermeasure, she also notes that there is a dispute over whether a countermeasure can violate the prohibition of the use of force against states.
+While Lotrionte argues that under these conditions, and assuming Iran was in violation of the Non-Proliferation Treaty and various UN resolutions, Stuxnet could be considered a lawful countermeasure, she also notes that there is a dispute over whether a countermeasure can violate the prohibition of the use of force against states.
 Mary Ellen O’Connell and Reyam El Molla, for example, argue that “international law does not permit the use of military force without United Nations Security Council authorization for arms control of any kind.”
 Sanctions and other actions against Iran’s nuclear program would be considered legal countermeasures, but in O’Connell and El Molla’s framing, Stuxnet—which would be considered a use of force against Iran—could only be used in response to an armed attack.

 The other legal justification for Stuxnet would be in collective or individual self-defense outside of war.
 Lotrionte argues that Iran’s nuclear program might represent a “threat to use force,” in which case the United States might be warranted in deploying a forcible countermeasure such as Stuxnet, if it could demonstrate necessity, meaning that only a forcible countermeasure is available to stop Iran’s illegal nuclear program.
 Any countermeasure would have to stop once the threat ceased.
 In addition to necessity, a forcible countermeasure would have to be proportionate in terms of size, target, and duration.
 Attacks also cannot damage innocent third parties.